Skip to main content

 For example, if you've selected a heading within a banner and want to select the entire banner, click Select another relative and navigate to the parent element.

-Edit CSS selector
+Edit CSS selectors

 Change an existing element